-In the beginning, I was a bit confused about step 1., Prepare the self-hosted IR.
-I need a Windows server that has access to my on-prem SAP system, that’s clear.
-But, what software, other than the Integration Runtime needs to be installed on that machine?
+In the beginning, I was a bit confused about Step 1.
+I need a Windows server that has access to my on-prem SAP system, that much is understood.
+But, what software, other than the Integration Runtime needs to be installed on that Windows server?
 A SQL Server?
 SSIS?
 VS/SSDT?
 The answer is: None of that.
-Just the Integration Runtime and, obviously, Xtract IS for Azure…but we’ll come to that in a bit.
+Just the Integration Runtime and, obviously, Xtract IS for Azure…but we’ll come to later.

-I performed steps 2 and 3 following above mentioned Microsoft documentation.
+I performed Step 2 and Step 3 following above mentioned Microsoft documentation.
 The outcome looks something like this in the Azure portal.

 Remember when I said, you just need a plain vanilla Windows server, w/o SSIS, SQL Server or SSDT pre-installed?
 Well, this still holds true..although, if you want, you can have these tools installed.
 But, let’s pretend they are not.

 The Xtract IS for Azure setup routine expects certain SSIS/DTS folders to be in place on the server, because that is where the Xtract DLLs are placed during setup.
 These SSIS/DTS folders usually come with an installation of SSIS/SSDT.